wyatt8740/tabletpc-touch-controls/README.md

 If you find a use for it or want to fix it up, go right ahead.
 I might do that, too, if time allows, but right now I'm pretty swamped with school work.

+## Licensing

+All images are currently my own work, and are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode)
+(Creative Commons Attribution-ShareAlike).

+I have decided to license this software under the terms of the commonly used MIT license, which I have reproduced below:

+> Copyright 2019 Wyatt Ward.
+>
+> Permission is hereby granted, free of charge, to any person obtaining a copy
+> of this software and associated documentation files (the "Software"), to deal
+> in the Software without restriction, including without limitation the rights
+> to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+> copies of the Software, and to permit persons to whom the Software is
+> furnished to do so, subject to the following conditions:
+>
+> The above copyright notice and this permission notice shall be included in
+> all copies or substantial portions of the Software.
+>
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+> IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+> FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+> AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+> LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+> OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+> SOFTWARE.